 What I love: green chili, longboarding (I mainly watch), the weather.

-There’s plenty to see, but haven’t explored too much.posted 12 months ago
+There’s plenty to see, but haven’t explored too much.posted almost 5 years ago

 Make Her Feel Welcome with Chic Points